yakkomajuri/recess/roadmap.md

 - [ ] Support Atom feeds
 - [ ] Support h-feed
 - [ ] Generate feeds for websites that don't have one
+- [ ] Integrate with IndieWeb protocols like Webmentions

 ### Improvements